Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking

 Beyond the points above, the small-step operational semantics to \MiniMIR is standard.
-It can be obtained from \autoref{fig:spec-semantics-specibt} by ignoring the \highlight{highlighted parts}, which will be added by the speculative semantics\ifappendix(~and is also given verbatim in \autoref{fig:spec-semantics-minimc})\fi.
+It can be obtained from \autoref{fig:spec-semantics-specibt} by ignoring the \highlight{highlighted parts}, which will be added by the speculative semantics\ifappendix~(and is also given verbatim in \autoref{fig:spec-semantics-minimc})\fi.
 Program states are either a tuple of a program counter $\mathit{pc}$, a register assignment $\rho$, a memory $\mu$ and a stack $\mathit{stk}$ of return locations, or the special state $\termstate$ representing successful termination.
-Program counter values consist of a basic block label and an offset within the block.
-We write $\prog \vdash \state{\mathit{pc}, \rho, \mu, \mathit{stk}} \seqstep{o} \state{\mathit{pc}', \rho', \mu', \mathit{stk}'}$ for a step optionally producing an \emph{observation} $o$, or $\prog \vdash \state{\mathit{pc}, \rho, \mu, \mathit{stk}} \seqstep{o} \cdot$ if we do not care about the state after the step.
-As the program remains fixed throughout the execution, we may omit it and the turnstile from the relation, although it is used in the premises.
+Program counter values consist of a basic block label and an offset within the block. \newreviews[REQ2]{ The stack $\mathit{stk}$ abstractly represents a CET-protected return stack.
+We do not model the combination of a normal stack in memory with an additional protected shadow stack, instead, our language only relies on the stack abstractly represented within program states, which is modified only by \texttt{call} and \texttt{ret} instructions, and can be read from using \texttt{peek}. }